Kurany/Docker-Web-App/README.md

 ### Prerequisites

-Make sure you have Docker installed on your computer.
+Make sure you have Docker and Python installed on your computer.
 Postman or the Command Line Interface can be used to send requests to this application.

 To start an instance of this application